 Protect Your Commercial Vehicles

-Being aware of what type of insurance a business needs is important, and deciding whether your business even requires a commercial auto policy can be challenging.
-We can help you assess your needs and evaluate your options.
+Being aware of what type of insurance a business needs is important, and deciding whether your business even requires a commercial auto insurance quote for a policy can be challenging.
+We can help you assess your needs and evaluate your options when it comes to insurance for commercial vehicles.

 What is Commercial Auto Insurance?

-Vehicles used in conducting business, as opposed to those strictly for personal use, are typically insured under a commercial auto insurance policy, which protects the assets of a company from claims.
+Commercial auto liability insurance refers to vehicles used in conducting business, as opposed to those strictly for personal use.
+They are typically insured under a commercial auto insurance policy, which protects the assets of a company from claims.
 A commercial auto insurance policy has different coverages that are designed to address particular business needs.

 What Vehicles are Covered by Small Business Car Insurance?

-Small business car insurance protects a wide range of vehicle types.
+Small business auto insurance protects a wide range of vehicle types.
 Just about any kind of vehicle you drive or trailer you pull can be covered, including:

 - Pickup trucks